RobbyThomas2525/MyFedorainstall/README.md

 step 4.5 GAME ADD ONS

-Mangohud use releases on github and use "./mangohud-setup.sh install" command in terminal
+Mangohud use releases on github and use "./mangohud-setup.sh install" command in terminal just so you know it downloads in the system files so whatever it puts in the same directory as where you downloaded it you can delete the one there after it's done

 Goverlay use appimage or apparently sudo dnf install goverlay -y will work or use the appimage on their github